 - Chemistry or Physics

 - Behavioral or Social Science

-- Graduate committee to perform interviews (on site, Skype or Face Time) as needed.
+- Graduate admissions committee may perform interviews on-site or virtual (e.g. via Skype or Face Time) as needed.

 - A minimum Grade Point Average (GPA) of 3.0 calculated on program prerequisites is preferred; however, the grade trend of the applicant will be considered.